-Download a copy, burn it onto a cd or create a bootable version of the software using a flash drive.
+Download a copy, burn it onto a cd or create a bootable version using a flash drive.

 Boot into the bootable CD or flash drive and seek out the DOS version of Hard Disk Sentinel.
 You should see something similar to the image below with details about performance and health of the disk drive.

 Windows inbuilt disk management tool will show you hidden partitions just in case a secondary hard disk or other partition goes missing.
 It could be a missing drive letter that is driving you into a frenzy i.e (C:) for Windows local drive.

 To use Disk Management tool, type compmgmt.msc in Run and click Disk Management in the left pane.
 Any disk or partition that is missing a drive letter will show up, and you only have to right click it for Properties and then allot it an alphabetical letter.

 SMART Status Feature to Assess Disk Drive Health

 Modern computers ship with SMART feature enabled within the BIOS, and Windows 8 operating system actually warns about a failing hard disk.

 If SMART is not enabled in the CMOS setup, make sure it is.